Russell Broadbent: Taxation

 In 2022 Broadbent opposed plans by Labor Prime Minister Anthony Albanese to continue with a series of tax cuts on high-income earners due to kick in in 2024 in contrast to his party's stance, arguing that cutting taxes on wealthy individuals in the poor economic situation following the COVID-19 pandemic was not appropriate.

 Superannuation

 In 2023, Broadbent voiced support for plans to remove tax breaks on superannuation balances over $3 million, which would add roughly $54 billion in tax revenue to government pockets.
 The removal of the tax cut has been suggested by social services groups to allow for more funding to be directed to Australians living in poverty.

 Broadbent stated that if the funds can be used wisely to help the Australian people he would support the policy despite Albanese stating that he would not tax superannuation before the next election.

 Personal life

 Broadbent has three children.
-As of 2021 he and his wife lived outside his electorate in Pakenham, Victoria, in the Division of La Trobe.
+As of 2021 he and his wife lived outside his then-electorate in Pakenham, Victoria, in the Division of La Trobe.
 In 2017 he bought an investment property in Palm Cove, Queensland.